 - Sugar-sweetened beverages: soda, fruit juice, sports drinks, energy drinks, sweet tea

-- Low fat or fat-free dairy: yogurt, milk, cheese
+- Low fat or nonfat dairy: yogurt, milk, cheese

 - Whole grains: whole grain bread, high fiber breakfast cereal, brown rice, whole wheat pasta

 - Starchy vegetables: sweet potatoes, white potatoes, corn, peas

 After 6 weeks, Optavia recommends transitioning to the Optimal Health 3&3 Plan, which includes 3 Lean and Green meals and 3 Fuelings daily, plus ongoing Optavia coaching.

 The Optavia diet is designed to help people lose weight and fat by reducing calories and carbs through portion-controlled meals and snacks.

 The 5&1 plan limits calories to 800–1,000 per day, divided among 6 portioned-controlled meals.